 Fund Managers Fan Out

-The Jakarta project, whose precise location was undisclosed, marks the first data centre development in Indonesia for Pure, a London-headquartered company that designs, builds and operates hyperscale facilities.
+The Jakarta project, the precise location of which was undisclosed, marks the first data centre development in Indonesia for Pure, a London-headquartered company that designs, builds and operates hyperscale facilities.

 The 20,000 square metre data centre is under construction and will be ready for customer operation in the first quarter of 2022, Sydney-based Logos said in a release.